Online therapy in New York and Florida +1 (917) 500‑3995 info@ekmentalhealthcounseling.com

 You might feel better briefly, but the relief never lasts.

 In OCD, reassurance becomes a compulsion, not a solution.
 Each attempt to "figure it out" teaches the brain that doubt is dangerous and must be resolved immediately.
-This keeps the OCD cycle alive.
+This keeps the anxiety and OCD cycle alive through reassurance and rumination.

 ROCD Is a Pattern - Not a Verdict on Your Relationship

 Intrusive doubts, urges to analyze your feelings, and the need to feel certain are symptoms of obsessive-compulsive disorder, not evidence that your relationship is wrong or doomed.
 Relationship OCD creates a cycle of anxiety and reassurance-seeking that can make even healthy relationships feel unsafe.
-When treatment focuses on the pattern rather than the content of the thoughts, meaningful and lasting relief becomes possible
+When treatment focuses on the pattern rather than the content of the thoughts, meaningful relief becomes more possible.

 How Therapy Helps Relationship OCD